Antipruritic: Traditional Chinese medicine

 Traditional Chinese medicine is extensively used in Asia for relief of itch.
-It is believed that itching is caused by irritations from wind, dampness or blood stasis, and can be relieved by the use of herbs such as chrysanthemum, gardenia fruit or mung bean.
+It is believed that itching is caused by irritations from wind, dampness or blood stasis, and can be relieved by the use of herbs such as chrysanthemum, gardenia fruit, and mung bean.
 Sometimes these herbal remedies are used in combination with acupuncture and moxibustion, but their efficacy is still unclear.
 Sericin cream and oral omega-3 fatty acid supplements may show benefit in reducing itch.

 Adverse effects

 Each class of abirritants has its own set of potential adverse effects.

 Systemic corticosteroids

 Systemic corticosteroid treatment can cause redistribution of fat tissue, leading to moon face.

 Systemic corticosteroid use has been associated with a wide range of potential adverse effects.
 In a review article, the following common complications were noted for prolonged use: redistribution of fat tissues (moon face), high blood sugar, infections, delayed wound healing, and HPA axis suppression, where the body's natural production of hormones like corticotropin-releasing hormone and adrenocorticotropic hormone is suppressed as a response to the increased level of corticosteroids in the blood.

 There is a lack of data on adverse effects associated with corticosteroid use of a shorter period and lower dose.